icons8/lunacy-docs/docs/export.md

 #### Exporting documents

 There has to be at least one frame inside the document if you want to export it.
-Also, keep in mind that when exporting a document, Lunacy ignores:

-- Layers that are not framed
+Also, keep in mind that when exporting a document, Lunacy ignores, **layers that are not framed** and **main components**.
-- Main components

 When exporting documents, Lunacy creates folders with names corresponding to the names of the **document pages**.
 Inside these folders, Lunacy creates **separate files for each layer** available on the respective page.
 Grouped layers and component instances are considered single layers.